Yoast/wordpress-seo/readme.txt

 * Disables the non-functioning markers for the subheading distribution assessment.
 * Refactor SEO assessment filenames and exports.
 Props to [Kingdutch](https://github.com/Kingdutch)
 * Deprecates the `Yoast_Modal` class.

-= 9.1.0 =
-Release Date: November 6th, 2018

-Enhancements:

-* Improves keyphrase recognition in the first paragraph on texts which start with images and captions.
-* Adds a warning notification to the permalink settings page, linking to a knowledge base article.
-Props to [valtlfelipe](https://github.com/valtlfelipe)
-* Adds the filter `wpseo_opengraph_is_valid_image_url` that allows custom image URL validation.
-Props to [petenelson](https://github.com/petenelson)
-* Updates the font size of the snippet title measure element to correctly mimic Google desktop snippet title.
-Props to [ol0lll](https://github.com/ol0lll)

-Bugfixes:

-* Fixes a bug where the featured image was not recognized in the SEO analysis when using Gutenberg.
-* Fixes an accessibility issue where focus would be lost when removing an uploaded image in the configuration wizard.
-* Fixes a bug where notices were being thrown when quick editing a post and no post type object could be found.
-* Fixes a bug where a dependency wasn't loaded for the SEO -> Tools page.
-* Fixes a faulty reference to the old SEOAssessor class.
-* Fixes the copy of the date archives help text which contains faulty information.
-Props to [mkronenfeld](https://github.com/mkronenfeld)
-* Fixes the spelling of the words "plug-in" and "set-up".
-Props to [pedro-mendonca](https://github.com/pedro-mendonca)
-* Fixes a bug where a type error is thrown when the posts or terms focus keyword isn't of the type WP_Post as this can collide with third-party plugins.

-Other:

-* Changes the reference in the admin bar menu from "AdWords External" to "Google Ads".
-* Removes non-functioning eye-markers for the link keyphrase assessment.

 = Earlier versions =